krlmlr/kimisc/cran-comments.md

 0 errors | 0 warnings | 1 note

-* Now using umlaut in my last name
+* Now using umlaut in my last name, and new e-mail address
 * Spelling of my first name

 ## Reverse dependencies